 Enterprise-wide policies enable compliance, regulation and best practices.
 With predefined templates and no baselining or whitelisting, and no requirement for a clean environment start, Sepio provides a fast and easy setup. - Rogue Device Mitigation (RDM)

-Threat mitigation, upon discovery of rogue or threatening devices, including the identification of Raspberry Pi on peripheral hardware devices.
-Integrations with existing security platforms such as NACs and SOARs for mitigation and remediation enhancements.
+Sepio offers threat mitigation upon discovery of rogue or threatening devices, including the identification of Raspberry Pi on peripheral hardware devices.
+Integrations with existing security platforms such as NACs and SOARs enhance remediation and risk mitigation efforts.